Public Radio Exchange: PRX Remix

 Formerly known as Public Radio Remix.
-As of 2011, two radio stations, KPBZ in Spokane, Washington and WREM in Canton, New York, air a full-time schedule of programming from PRX, branded as Public Radio Remix.
-Both stations are owned by the same organizations as their markets' primary National Public Radio affiliates.
+As of 2025, one radio station, WREM in Canton, New York, airs a full-time schedule of programming from PRX, branded as Public Radio Remix.
+(A second, KPBZ in Spokane, Washington, formerly did until switching to a Jazz format) Both stations are owned by the same organizations as their markets' primary National Public Radio affiliates.
 PRX Remix also airs on Sirius XM Channel 123.

 Several other public radio stations air some, but not all, Public Radio Exchange programming in their schedules.

 Numbers

 On May 22, 2007, PRX had 12,167 available radio pieces, 28,149 members, including 445 radio stations, and 2,782 individual producers.

 Programs distributed by PRX

 Regular series distributed by PRX include: